 ‘There’s Nobody More Important In My Life Than You’: Delta Captain Phil’s Message To Passengers Before Las Vegas-Atlanta Flight

-After a rough for weeks for aviation – indeed, after a rough few years, but couple of weeks in particular for Delta – a pilot comes out before a flight from Las Vegas to Atlanta to address passengers and give them reassurance.
+After a rough few weeks for aviation – indeed, after a rough few years, but couple of weeks in particular for Delta – a pilot comes out before a flight from Las Vegas to Atlanta to address passengers and give them reassurance.

 • He shows he is a real person